geosolutions-it/MapStore2/docs/developer-guide/map-query-parameters.md

   "initialActionsWhiteList": ["ZOOM_TO_EXTENT", "ADD_LAYER", ...]
 ```

-The value of this paramater is a JSON string containing an array with an object per action.
+The value of this parameter is a JSON string containing an array with an object per action.
 The structure of the object consist of a property type and a bunch of other properties depending on the action.

 ### Available actions
 Only the following actions can be used in the **actions** json string.